-- 7.4.2 When establishing PA restrictions, the Board shall first set aside an amount of groundwater equal to an estimate of total exempt use for each Aquifer.
-If the PA restrictions are to be imposed for a particular Aquifer Management Zone within an Aquifer, the Board shall first set aside an amount of groundwater equal to an estimate of total exempt use for each Aquifer Management Zone. - 7.4.3 After setting aside an amount of groundwater for exempt use for each Aquifer or Aquifer Management Zone, the Board shall allocate the remaining groundwater availability to Historic and Existing Use Permits according to the permitted or claimed Maximum Historic and Existing Use in each Aquifer or Aquifer Management Zone.
+When establishing PA restrictions, the Board shall first set aside an amount of groundwater equal to an estimate of total exempt use for each Aquifer.
+If the PA restrictions are to be imposed for a particular Aquifer Management Zone within an Aquifer, the Board shall first set aside an amount of groundwater equal to an estimate of total exem

+7.4.2 pt use for each Aquifer Management Zone.

+After setting aside an amount of groundwater for exempt use for each Aquifer or Aquifer Management Zone, the Board shall allocate the remaining groundwater availability to Historic and Existing Use Permits according to the permitted or claimed Maximum Historic and Existing Use in each Aquifer or Aquifer Management Zone.
 The allocation shall specify from which Aquifer or Aquifer Management Zone the permittee is authorized to withdraw.
-If there is insufficient groundwater availability to satisfy all Historic and Existing Use Permits for one or more Aquifers or Aquifer Management Zones, the Board shall allocate the groundwater availability among the Historic and Existing Use Permits according to each impacted Aquifer or Aquifer Management Zone, by reducing the amount authorized under each on an equal percentage basis until total authorized production equals groundwater availability district-wide, Aquifer-wide, or within the particular Aquifer Management Zone at issue, as applicable.
-No groundwater availability to satisfy all Historic and Existing Use Permits if there is insufficient water availability to satisfy all Historic and Existing Use Permits if there is insufficient water availability to satisfy all Historic and Existing Use Permits if there is insufficient water availability to satisfy all Historic and Existing Use Permits if there is insufficient water availability to satisfy all Historic and Existing Use Permits and exempt use for a particular Aquifer or Aquifer Management Zone, subject to Subsection 7.4.6 of this Rule. - 7.4.4 If there is sufficient groundwater to satisfy all Historic and Existing Use Permits and exempt use for a particular Aquifer or Aquifer Management Zone, the Board shall then allocate remaining water availability among existing Operating Permits on an Aquifer-by-Aquifer or Aquifer Management Zone-by-Aquifer Management Zone basis, based on their previously permitted amounts.
-If there is insufficient groundwater available to satisfy all existing Operating Permits on an Aquifer-by-Aquifer or Aquifer Deperating Permits, the Board may allocate the remaining water available among the Operating Permits on an Aquifer-by-Aquifer or Aquifer Management Zone-by-Aquifer Management Zone basis, by reducing the amount previously authorized under each on an equal percentage basis until total authorized production equals groundwater availability district-wide, Aquifer-wide, or within the particular Aquifer Management Zone at issue, as applicable.
-No groundwater may be authorized for production under new Operating Permits for a particular Aquifer or Aquifer Management Zone if there is insufficient groundwater availability to satisfy all existing Operating Permits for a particular Aquifer or Aquifer Management Zone if there is insufficient groundwater availability to satisfy all existing Operating Permits for a particular Aquifer or Aquifer Management Zone if there is insufficient groundwater availability to satisfy all existing Operating Permits for a particular Aquifer or Aquifer Management Zone if there is insufficient groundwater availability to satisfy all existing Operating Permits for a particular Aquifer or Aquifer Management Zone if there is insufficient groundwater availability to satisfy all existing Operating Permits for a particular Aquifer or Aquifer Management Zone if there is insufficient groundwater availability to satisfy all existing Operating Permits for a particular Aquifer Management Zone, subject to Subsection 7.4.6 of this Rule. - 7.4.5 If there is sufficient groundwater to satisfy exempt use, all Historic and Existing Use Permits, and existing Operating Permits authorizing withdrawal from a particular Aquifer, the Board may then allocate remaining groundwater availability to Applications for new or amended Operating Permits, on an Aquifer-by-Aquifer or Aquifer Management Zone-by-Aquifer Management Zone basis, subject to Subsection 7.4.6 of this Rule.
+If there is insufficient groundwater availability to satisfy all Historic and Existing Use Permits for one or more Aguifers or Aguifer Management Zones, the Board shall allocate the groundwater availability among the Historic and Existing Use Permits according to each impacted Aquifer or Aquifer Management Zone, by reducing the amount authorized under each on an equal percentage basis until total authorized production equals groundwater availability district-wide, Aquifer-wide, or within the particular Aquifer Management Zone at issue, as applicable.
+No groundwater shall be authorized for production under Operating Permits if there is insufficient water availability to satisfy all Historic and Existing Use Permits and exempt use for a particular Aquifer or Aquifer Management Zone, subject to Subsection 7.4.6 of this Rule.

+If there is sufficient groundwater to satisfy all Historic and Existing Use Permits and exempt use for a particular Aquifer or Aquifer Management Zone, the Board shall then allocate remaining water availability among existing Operating Permits on an Aquiferby-Aquifer or Aquifer Management Zone-by-Aquifer Management Zone basis, based on their previously permitted amounts.
+If there is insufficient groundwater available to satisfy all existing Operating Permits, the Board may allocate the remaining water available among the Operating Permits on an Aquifer-by-Aquifer or Aquifer Management Zone-by-Aquifer Management Zone basis, by reducing the amount previously authorized under each on an equal percentage basis until total authorized production equals groundwater availability district-wide, Aquifer-wide, or within the particular Aquifer Management Zone at issue, as applicable.
+No groundwater may be authorized for production under new Operating Permits for a particular Aquifer or Aquifer Management Zone if there is insufficient groundwater availability to satisfy all existing Operating Permits for a particular Aquifer or Aquifer Management Zone, subject to Subsection 7.4.6 of this Rule.

+If there is sufficient groundwater to satisfy exempt use, all Historic and Existing Use Permits, and existing Operating Permits authorizing withdrawal from a particular Aquifer, the Board may then allocate remaining groundwater availability to Applications for new or amended Operating Permits, on an Aquifer-by-Aquifer or Aquifer Management Zone-by-Aquifer Management Zone basis,

+7.4.5 subject to Subsection 7.4.6 of this Rule.